Last Updated on August 31, 2025 by Edward Harris

 Affordable health insurance for unemployed persons can be easily purchased.
 And if you’re without a job or out of work, you are probably uninsured.
 Many of the nation’s top carriers offer coverage that is ideal for anyone not working, laid off, or between jobs.
 Many low-cost plans are designed to keep rates within your budget and allow individuals or families to cancel coverage at any time.
 Part-time workers can also benefit from many Obamacare options that feature large federal subsidies.
+Medicaid, temporary short-term plans, and COBRA (if offered) are often available.

 Many $0 premium policies are offered with lower copays on office visits and most common prescriptions.
 Generic and preferred generic drugs are often available with $0 and $15-$20 copays.
 Non-generic drugs are always covered, although a deductible may apply.
 It’s possible to find plans with lower copays for specialist and ER visits (maximum subsidy or cost-sharing Silver-Tier contracts).
 Gold-tier plans often feature low office visit copays, but premiums are quite high.
+Deductibles on Gold-tier plans are sometimes lower and the maximum out-of-pocket expenses can not exceed $9,200 for a single person plan.

 Design your own personal plan so that it fits within your budget.
 Since the cost of coverage is partly based on household income, many low-cost plans are available that can effectively bridge short-term and intermediate-term gaps.
 Savings is often based on the size of your household and projected household earnings.
 Although there is no longer a tax penalty for not having healthcare coverage, the financial risk is quite high.
 Without a job, quality medical care is still available from several sources, including non-ACA options.

 Benefits can also be customized to meet just about any situation, whether the need is for a month, or much longer.
 Medicaid may be available in certain situations, depending upon your current income and eligibility requirements in your state.
 In many parts of the country, Medicaid expansion has been approved, which relaxes the requirements needed to qualify.
 Benefits are very comprehensive, and include preventative and catastrophic benefits.
 Dental and vision coverage is also available.
 Dual Medicaid and Medicare-eligible plans provide affordable options in all states.
-Often, major carriers offer these plans, including UnitedHealthcare, Humana, and Aetna.
+Often, major carriers offer these plans, including UnitedHealthcare, Humana, Blue Cross, and Aetna.

 Dependent Children